public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 FTP or FileZilla shows an empty directory: correct the FTP user home directory

 One of the most common “false missing public_html” reports we handle is an FTP scoping issue.
-The account’s main cPanel user sees everything in File Manager, but a newly created FTP user sees an empty folder and assumes the site is gone.
-In reality, the FTP user is often jailed to a specific directory, and FileZilla is faithfully showing exactly what that user is allowed to see.
+The main cPanel user can browse everything in File Manager, but a newly created FTP user may see an empty folder and assume the site vanished.
+In reality, the host often jails that FTP user to a specific directory.
+FileZilla simply shows what that user has permission to see.

 1. Why a newly created FTP account may only see its own empty directory